 Read the 2026 ideas guide

-A longer-form breakdown of how Skim HQ scores and frames buildable opportunities.
+A longer-form guide to how Skim HQ frames buildable opportunities.

 Review the sample first